Feyerabend/bb/workbook/projects/ch04/os/OSMEM.md

 Adding a simple memory management module for your OS on the Raspberry Pi Pico will give you basic dynamic memory allocation.
-Since the RP2040 microcontroller doesn’t have an MMU (Memory Management Unit), we’ll implement a simple allocator, such as a *first-fit allocator*, which is common for embedded systems.
+Since the RP2040 microcontroller doesn't have an MMU (Memory Management Unit), we'll implement a simple allocator, such as a *first-fit allocator*, which is common for embedded systems.

 The following steps outline how to create a basic memory manager with malloc and free functions, working directly with a statically allocated memory pool.